-The Dalio family gives philanthropically through both the Dalio Foundation and individual donations of Ray and Barbara Dalio.
-Giving through the Foundation is done as a family activity that reflects the diverse philanthropic interests of Dalio family members.
+The Dalio family gives philanthropically through both Dalio Philanthropies and individual donations of Ray and Barbara Dalio.
+Giving is done as a family activity that reflects the diverse philanthropic interests of Dalio family members.

-As a result, the Foundation’s giving is eclectic rather than focused on a single mission.
+As a result, Dalio Philanthropies’ giving is eclectic rather than focused on a single mission.
 It supports organizations at all stages of development, from start-ups in need of seed capital to well-established institutions that can bring big and novel ideas to fruition.
 It does not, however, review unsolicited requests for funding.

-The Dalio family’s diverse philanthropic passions include: education, ocean exploration and awareness, environmental protection, deploying computing to scale solutions for disconnected communities throughout the world, meditation, mental health and wellness, healthcare, financial inclusion, child welfare and capacity building in China, and community activities and the arts, among other things.
+The Dalio family’s diverse philanthropic passions include: education, ocean exploration and awareness, environmental protection, investing in technology to scale impact, meditation, mental health and wellness, healthcare, financial inclusion, child welfare and capacity building in China, and community activities and the arts, among other things.

-To learn more about how the Foundation supports some of these areas of interest, click on the links below.
+To learn more about how Dalio Philanthropies supports some of these areas of interest, click on the links below.

 - Equal Opportunity

 - Personal Growth